Language & Employable Skills

 Mexican Sign LanguageMexican Sign Language (LSM) classes are essential to help siblings, parents, and volunteers communicate more effectively with

 Deaf students.
 Classes have also been designed for the public to help ensure more understanding and awareness in the community of the Deaf.
 Please donate to this program so classes continue on a regular basis.
-Deseñas StoreTo showcase and sell the creations made by the students with their own hands in the Vocational Training Workshops, a small store was carved out of an underutilized school space.
+Deseñas GalleryTo showcase and make available by donation the creations made by the students with their own hands in the Vocational Training Workshops, a small display area was carved out of an underutilized school space.

 Vocational TrainingMany older students will likely choose not to continue their education past the middle school level, so the school offers vocational training to increase their chances of gaining employment locally.